danielwertheim/mynatsclient/README.md

 If `ConsumerPingAfterMsSilenceFromServer` (20000ms) has passed, it will start to `PING` the server.

 If `ConsumerMaxMsSilenceFromServer` (60000ms) has passed, it will cause an exception and you will get notified via a `ClientConsumerFailed` event dispatched via `client.Events`.
-You can use this to reconnect.
+The Client will also be disconnected, and you will get the `ClientDisconnected` event, which you can use to reconnect.